 - 1/2 pint mason jars

-- In a heavy bottom sauce pan add the raspberries and jalapeno peppers.
+- In a heavy bottom sauce pan add raspberries, jalapeno peppers, and lemon juice.
 Seeds or no seeds it’s up to you.

 - Bring the mixture to a full boil (roughly 5-10 mins), add the pectin.
 Stir continually until the pectin is fully dissolved.